What to arrange when you start a hospitality business

 Location and premisesÂ

-Hospitality brokers like Funda in Business and Misset Horeca (in Dutch), your municipality's business desk, or your local shopping district manager can give you the details of businesses for sale, as well as vacant or soon-to-be vacant properties.Â
+The key to success is choosing the right location.
+Opening a restaurant on a street where there are alreay 10 similar eateries can be difficult.
+Hospitality brokers like Funda in Business and Misset Horeca (in Dutch), your municipality's business desk, or your local shopping district manager can give you the details of businesses for sale, as well as vacant or soon-to-be vacant properties.
+A Koninklijke Horeca Nederland (KHN) regional manager can also assist you.Â

 Once you find a suitable property, consider the following:Â